It is no secret that Ireland holds a special place in the extensive history of beer.

 From its iconic stout to the thousands of Irish pubs from the streets of Brooklyn to Shanghai, Irish beer, and its beer drinking culture, is familiar and established all over the world.
 What a lot of people don’t realize is just how extensive that history is.

 Irish beer dates back to the bronze age as a beverage called Beoir, better known now as a Gruit.

 Gruit is a beer brewed with barely, bog myrtle, and meadowsweet, (several variations exist around Europe).
 It was beer made before hops descended on mankind on their golden cones of Alpha and Beta acidy goodness.

 An ancient recipe was discovered at an archaeological dig that turned out to be an old Irish brewery in Galway.
-This led beer historians (actual job title!) to recreated this ancient beer.
+This led Beer Historians (actual job title!) to recreate this ancient beer.
 It was described as, “Drinkable and worthy of our ancestors’ effort.”
 Maybe not the best review, but the beer was undoubtedly rare, which will help its online ratings for sure…Ahem…

 In 1854 Murphy’s Brewery began making beer and became a brewery of some significance.
 James Jeremiah Murphy and his 4 brothers sold off their distillery, bought a building for $2400 and were off to the races from the beginning.
 By 1861 they were producing 54,000 bbls and by 1900 they topped 195,000 bbls.
 Murphy’s Irish Stout landed on the shores of the USA in 1979 and the brewery is still located in Cork, Ireland today.
 More on Murphy's

-So when you are bounding around bars wearing green beads this St. Paddy’s day, take some time to savor a sip (or 10) of Dry Irish Stout - a fantastic beer style.
-Slainte!
+When you're bounding around bars wearing green beads this St. Paddy’s day, take some time to enjoy a Dry Irish Stout - Slainte!